If you are injured at work, you will more than likely be covered by Florida's workers' compensation.

 If it can be proven that something else caused the injury, like the person's love for tennis causing carpal tunnel, then it may not be compensable.

-Another commonly overlooked type of injury is those that are not physical. are often covered by workers’ compensation.
+Another commonly overlooked type of injury is those that are not physical.
+Mental conditions that are caused by someone's job are often covered by workers' compensation.

 For example, if an employee is traumatized by seeing a coworker crushed by a machine, their psychiatric injuries would be covered.
 Likewise, if someone was criticized and harassed at work to the point of needing therapy, it would be covered.
 Some conditions related to being over-worked or over-stressed may even be covered.